ZiyangS/MixEHR_Seed/README.md

-***Note:The author of KG-ETM submitted a wrong Anoymous link.
-They are sorry for the mistake.
-To KG-ETM please go https://anonymous.4open.science/r/Knowledge_graph-ETM-FD6F/README.md.

 # MixEHR-Seed

 MixEHR-Seed is a seed-guided Bayesian topic model that can fit large-scale longitundinal heterogeneous EHR data and thousands of phenotypes.
 In the seed-guidance, each topic is represented as two distributions: (1)thea seed-topic distribution over only the seed words;